ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/controlpanels/plesk.md

 ## Connecting to Plesk

-You can be access the login page using the server IP:
+You can access the login page using the server IP, on the Plesk port, 8443:

 ```console
   https://ip.ip.ip.ip:8443